 gcd

-function using the Euclidean algorithm. - In the
+function using the Euclidean algorithm.

 main

-function, we declare two numbers and use thegcd
+function, we declare two numbers and use the gcd

-function to find their HCF/GCD. - Finally, we print the result.
+- Finally, we print the result.

 Handling Edge Cases and Complex Scenarios in Dart